Index DSU Problems Change Language (Farsi) Source

-DSU, also known as Disjoint-set/Union-find (sometimes called disjoint sets), is a practical algorithm for graph connectivity problems and for computing the MST.
+DSU, or Disjoint-set/Union-find, also known as disjoint sets, is a useful algorithm for graph connectivity problems and for calculating MST.

 This algorithm has two main operations: union and find.
 In this algorithm, each set has a representative.